Windows 11 File History Not Working? All You Need to Know

 Is there a way to add folders in Windows 11 File History?

 It’s clear that you cannot add directories from the UI as in Windows 10.
-If you want to schedule backup selected folders with equally simple operation, it’s recommended to use automatic backup software.
+If you want to schedule backup of selected folders with equally simple operation, it’s recommended to use automatic backup software.
 But if you don't want to give up on File History, you can try editing the config file to add new directories.

 ...you can manually add additional folders for Windows File History in the XML config file.
-For me the file was Config1.xml in the Configuration folder on the destination drive.
+For me, the file was Config1.xml in the Configuration folder on the destination drive.
 I really wish they would add the "Backup Options" back in Win 11.

 Edit: It looks like you can alternatively make the edits to that file under %UserProfile%\AppData\Local\Microsoft\Windows\FileHistory\Configuration\